Labour energy price freeze plan wipes $4.3 billion off British utilities

 While the companies' shares did not immediately react to Miliband's policy as he gave his speech on Tuesday, they have since retreated.
 For Centrica, Wednesday was the biggest one-day fall in value since May 2011, while SSE suffered its biggest one day fall since October 2008, or nearly five years.

-On Thursday Centrica's shares were down 2.1 percent in afternoon trading, topping Britain's bluechip losers list, with SSE also featuring among the laggards, down 1.5 percent.
+On Thursday Centrica's shares were down 2.1 percent in afternoon trading, topping Britain's bluechip losers list .FTSE, with SSE also featuring among the laggards, down 1.5 percent.

 Energy Secretary Ed Davey said the Labour plan could lead to blackouts.